 A great way to say a sad goodbye to Maui is to eat a meal at Mama’s Fish House.
 Normally a far drive from most resorts, it is pretty close to the airport.
 Open since the early 1970s, Mama’s Fish House is always voted as a top place to eat.
 The restaurant imbues true Aloha spirit with great food featuring fresh fish, great service and a spectacular ocean view:

-We started off with surprisingly not too sweet island cocktails: the Pau Hana (Bombay Gin, guava juice, ginger) was poured tableside and a Coconut Milk Refresher (gin, mint, fresh coconut milk):
+We started off with surprisingly not too sweet island cocktails: the Pau Hana (Bombay Gin, guava juice, ginger) was poured tableside and a Coconut Milk Refresher (gin, mint, fresh coconut milk).
+Click to view our cocktail recipe for the Coconut Mint Refresher:

 Their amuse bouche that day were cucumber slices topped with pickled fennel, onion and dill: